 Vandana Sheth, a Los-Angeles based registered dietitian and spokesperson for the Academy of Nutrition and Dietetics notes that many common greens powder ingredients have been linked to improved exercise endurance, diabetes management and blood lipid levels.

 There are many other benefits associated with consuming greens powders.
 Some of the most cited benefits include:

 - Promote Heart Health

 In fact, one study in the journal of Chiropractic Medicine, which included 40 men and women, reported that those taking a fruit and veggie powder blend daily for 90 days did reduce blood pressure.**

-Another anti-inflammatory superfood that seems like a natural complement to any wellness beverage is CBD.
+Another anti-inflammatory superfood that seems like a natural complement to any wellness beverage is Full Spectrum Hemp.
 Evidence continues to mount on the health and wellness benefits of cannabidiol.
 Including this superfood would create a synergistic effect to boost the benefits of the most commonly used ingredients in greens powders and drinks.
-Cannabidiol has been marketed and included mostly in drinks or edibles with a high sugar and fat content, which can negate the effectiveness and benefits of CBD.
+Cannabidiol has been marketed and included mostly in drinks or edibles with a high sugar and fat content, which can negate the effectiveness and benefits of Full Spectrum Hemp.

 According to Clint Werner, a San Francisco macrobiotic chef who is the author of the best-selling “Marijuana Gateway to Health,” a proper diet stimulates and regulates the endocannabinoid system, a major network of nerve cell receptors in your body that interact with the compounds in cannabis.
 “Ingesting edibles that contain other anti-inflammatory and health-guarding ingredients such as turmeric or blueberries can likewise give cannabinoids a boost in lowering or resolving pro-disease pathologies.”